michaelx/code-guide/css-styleguide.md

 ## Selector naming

 - Don't use ids in selectors. `#header` is overly specific compared to, for example `.header` and is much harder to override.
-- Always try to use [BEM-based](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) naming for your class selectors.
+- Always use BEM-based naming for your class selectors [when it makes sense](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/).
   - When using modifier classes, always require the base/unmodified class is present.
 - Use Sass’s nesting to manage BEM selectors like so:
   ```scss